Fuzzyzilla/fuzzpaint/readme.md

  - [ ] Brushes
    - [ ] Make and manage textured brushes from inside fuzzpaint
    - [ ] Save brushes to file
-     - To document or to global repo? - resolved: both, with UUIDs!
+     - To document or to global repo? - resolved: both, with ~~UUIDs~~ cryptographic hashes!
 That way, files can be freely shared, and brushes can be easily re-used.
    - [X] Tesselation engine capable of mixed brushes
    - [X] Stamped brushes
    - [X] Efficient erasers